The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Lugh’s grandfather was known as Balor of the Evil Eye.
 According to the legends, Balor knew at some point that his own grandson would murder him thanks to a prophecy from his wife Caitlín.
 Thus, he wanted to make sure his only daughter, Ethniu, would never have a child.

-He also married Rosmerta, Echtach, and Englic.
-Lugh also had several children yet his most famous one was Cu Chulainn, who was thought to be an incarnation of the God.
-The hero was known as the Irish Hulk for being a fierce warrior.
-He is one of the most popular figures in the Celtic mythology, but he didn’t realise he was the son of a God until the cattle raid of Cooley, a legend starring Queen Medb, another popular character who is thought to be the incarnation of a goddess.
+He is one of the most popular figures in Celtic mythology.
+Still, he didn’t realise he was the son of a God until the cattle raid of Cooley, a legend starring Queen Medb, another popular character who is thought to be the incarnation of a goddess.

-The Story of the Hall of Tara – Lugh the Champion of the Tuatha de Danann
+The Story of the Hall of Tara – Lugh, the Champion of the Tuatha de Danann

 The guard claimed that he could only let him in if his skills were of use to the king.
 Lugh started listing his skills only to hear the guard saying they already had experts in all of those skills.
-However, the guard granted him access when he claimed that he was the only man with all of those skills.
-Lugh was a physician, champion, historian, poet, wright, smith, sorcerer, and more.
+However, the guard granted him access when Lugh claimed that he was the only man with all of those skills.
+Lugh was a physician, champion, historian, poet, writer, smith, sorcerer, and more.

 The Third King of the Tuatha de Danann

 Now that he was one of the Tuatha de Dannan, Lugh joined in battles against the Fomorians.
 Little did he know that the leader of the Fomorians, Balor, was his own grandfather.
 In the Second Battle of Mag Tuireadh, Balor murdered the High King of the Tuatha de Dannan, Nuada.
-Lugh avenged his leader’s death and managed to kill Balor despite his poisonous eyes.
-After that, Lugh, the Celtic god of the sun, became the High King of Ireland.

-Lugh fulfilled the prophecy that Balor would be killed by his grandson, and being a half-fomorian half Tuatha de Danann, he was a much more likely candidate than Bres to bring peace to Ireland.
+Lugh fulfilled the prophecy that Balor would be killed by his grandson, and being a half-Fomorian half-Tuatha de Danann, he was a much more likely candidate than Bres to bring peace to Ireland.
 Lugh was a patron God of truth, oath and law; he was the leader the people of Ireland deserved.

 The Harvest Fair of Lughnasadh

 The Celtic world celebrates four different festivals that fall into the four seasons of the year.
-They are mostly related to Celtic gods or goddesses and one of them is named after the God Lugh, called the Lughnasadh Festival.
-In honour of his foster mother, Tailtiu, Lugh held a harvest fair which would become the annual celebration.
-It takes place in August 1st and its name translates into The Festival of Lugh.
+They are mostly related to Celtic Gods or Goddesses.
+One of them is named after the God Lugh, called the Lughnasadh Festival.

-Additionally the month of August in Irish is called ‘Lunasa’ after the God Lugh.
-The first harvest of the year takes place in the Northern Hemisphere. during this time.
+Additionally, the month of August in Irish is called ‘Lunasa’ after the God Lugh.
+The first harvest of the year takes place in the Northern Hemisphere during this time.
 The Celts celebrated the symbols of the harvest, grains, corn, and bread.
 The celebration usually includes singing, dancing, and lighting bonfires.

-The four Celtic festivals are Imbolc (February), Bealtaine (May), Lughnasa (August) and Samhain which is now modern day Halloween!
+The four Celtic festivals are Imbolc (February), Bealtaine (May), Lughnasa (August) and Samhain, which is now modern-day Halloween!

 The Morrighan (The Celtic Triple Goddess of Battle and War)

 The Morrighan is one of the major Celtic Goddesses who is associated with wars and battles.
 Also known as Morrigu, Morrigan, and Mor-Rioghain.
-She is also a Celtic goddess of magic and mysticism.
+She is also a Celtic Goddess of magic and mysticism.

 In Celtic mythology, she is popular for taking the form of either a raven or a crow.
 Sometimes, she is seen accompanying a group of them.
 However, some stories of the Ulster Cycle claim that she turns into a cow and a wolf rather than a crow.
-Her connection with these specific animals advocates that she might as well be the Goddess of fertility and land.
-Regardless she can shapeshift with ease and uses this ability to her full advantage.

 Despite her popularity as the war goddess, some scholars believe her connection to war was only a form of protection.
 Some legends refer to her as “The Washer at the Ford”.
 That’s because she was the sign of death to warriors if one saw her washing his armour.
 It was a sign that he was going to die on that day.
-She also had control over the outcome of battles, winning over the favour of the Morrigan could ensure victory.

-The main mythos of Celtic mythology describes the Morrigan as three sisters, however their names often vary.
-Morrigan, Morigú, Morrigana, Macha, Nemain, Badb, Medb, Anaid, Ériu, Banba, Fódla are all possible names, depending on the tale you read.
-Regardless the sisters were three distinct powers with different abilities.
+The main mythos of Celtic mythology describe Morrigan as three sisters.
+However, their names often vary.
+Morrigan, Morigú, Morrigana, Macha, Nemain, Badb, Medb, Anaid, Ériu, Banba, and Fódla are all possible names, depending on the tale you read.

 Morrigan / the Badb / Anand